Contents

 Another great travel credit card for students is the CIBC Aventura Visa for Students.
 If you sign up now, you could get a welcome bonus of up to 10,000 Aventura points.
 Plus, as a Canadian student, you could qualify for a credit limit of up to $5,000.

-With this card there’s no annual fee and no fee on up to 3 additional cards.
-This purchase interest rate is 20.99% and the cash interest rate is 22.99%.
-There’s also no minimum income requirements in order to qualify for this card.
+With this card, there’s no annual fee and no fee on up to 3 additional cards.
+This purchase interest rate is 20.99%, and the cash interest rate is 22.99%.
+There are also no minimum income requirements to qualify for this card.

 When it comes to insurance, this card offers purchase security and extended protection insurance, $100,000 common carrier accident insurance, and auto rental collision and loss damage insurance.
 They also offer optional CIBC Payment Protector Insurance.